Post-correction, the stock is now trading at an FY19 estimated price-to-earnings of 14 times

 Healthy operating performance

 Barring FY19, the company has maintained a healthy operating performance in the past few years.
-Financials in FY19 were impacted due to raw material cost pressure and below normal monsoons.
+Financials in FY19 were impacted due to raw material cost pressure and below-normal monsoons.
 Overall performance, in the long run, has been healthy.
-The company has maintained a decent margin profile, with an operating margin of around 19 percent and net margin of around 13 percent.
+The company has maintained a decent margin profile, with an operating margin of around 19 percent and a net margin of around 13 percent.
 Return on capital (RoC) has been around 20 percent in the past few years.

 Clearing up of high-cost inventory